Student Health Requirements

 Latex Allergy Policy

-Students must complete and submit the policy regarding latex exposure before admission.
+Students must complete and submit the Latex Allergy Policy regarding latex exposure before admission.

 Student Health Evaluation FORM

-Students must complete and submit the health evaluation form before admission.
+Students must complete and submit the Student Health Evaluation Form before admission.